cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 [TOC](#table-of-contents)

-Python features a level of virtualization (specialization) via *virtual environments*.
+To review: Python features a level of virtualization (specialization) via *virtual environments*.
 The Python *base* environment is the Python interpreter and libraries that comprise the basic Python installation in the operating system.
-This base environment is a distinct concept from the Jupyter notebook server.
-From this base or default environment a Python virtual environment is often built to further customize the workspace.
-A virtual environment is an isolated space in which additional libraries are installed.
-In Visual Studio Code (VSCode) a virtual environment called **`.venv`** was created in relation to building Azure Functions.
-This resulted in the string `(.venv)` pre-pended to the Console prompt.
+From this base or default environment a Python virtual environment is often created as a dedicated space to further customize the workspace.